apache/streampipes/streampipes-client-python/README.md

 <br>

-**:bulb: The current version of this Python client is still a beta version.**
+**💡The current version of this Python client is still a beta version.**
 <br>
 **This means that it is still under development, which may result in frequent and extensive API changes, unstable behavior, etc.**
 <br>